oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 Remember, we've been doing this as a **manual** process to show you what's actually happening, in most cases where you have a CI/CD pipeline you'd use automation to manage the canary process, and it would perform the steps needed to completely switch to the new version automatically.

-### Step 2h : We've discovered the new version is broken, what to do ?
+### Task 2h : We've discovered the new version is broken, what to do ?

 Well obviously in the short term we don't want a broken version of the service if we have a working one, so the absolute first thing we need to do is to remove the new version from the traffic-split